The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 We pursue forgotten passions and choose healthier foods.

-These actions from a new state become new facts in the environment, impacting other systems.
+Actions from a new state become new facts in the environment, impacting other systems.

 Three Proofs of the Grammar